of Hewa (Yawa)

-Hewa (formerly Yawa) is one of the villages of Taksindu VDC.
-Taksindu itself is a hamlet with both a Buddhist monastery and a nunnery situated at a height of about 3.000 meters.
-In Nepal, local administration units are called Village Development Committees (VDC).
-Taksindu VDC is part of the district of Solukhumbu where Mount Everest (Nepali: Sagarmatha, Sherpa: Cholomungma) is located.
-Taksindu VDC has an area of 166.9 km² and is home of about 2.100 people who live in 530 households.
+Hewa (in Sherpa language Yawa) has been one of the villages of Taksindu VDC.
+Taksindu itself is a hamlet with both a Buddhist monastery, that has very much been extended in recent years, and a small nunnery situated at a height of about 3.000 meters.
+Until 2017, Nepal's local administration units had been called Village Development Committees (VDC).
+With the administrative reform of 2017, the whole of Taksindu VDC became part of Solududhkunda Municipality, the centre of which is at Salleri.
+The area is part of the district of Solukhumbu where Mount Everest (Nepali: Sagarmatha, Sherpa: Cholomungma) is located.
+The former Taksindu VDC has an area of 166.9 km² and is home of about 2.100 people who live in 530 households.
 In 2015, the education rate has been 62 per cent.

-The closest metalled airport is at Phaplu, about half a flight hour East of Kathmandu.
-From Phaplu, walkers need about half a day to reach the village of Ringmo at the foot of Taksindu Pass (Sherpa: Taksindu La).
+The closest metalled airport is at Phaplu, about half a flight hour East of Kathmandu [This is how Phaplu Airport looked before (March 2011)].
+From Phaplu, walkers need about half a day to reach the village of Ringmu at the foot of Taksindu Pass (Sherpa: Taksindu La).
 Up to the Taksindu monastery, they need another two hours.
 Of course, locals are faster.

-Hewa with its 54 houses is currently inhabited by 650 persons.
+Hewa with its 54 houses is currently inhabited by ome 400 persons.
 But the migration rate is high.
 Especially young villagers have gone to Kathmandu valley in recent decades where they have found a home from home.
 Nevertheless, they have remained in close contact to their village and regularly return there.
 Similar to other Nepalis, some young people from Hewa have sought greener pastures in India, the Gulf states, Malaysia and Korea in the form of labour migration.
-A few have even ended up in Europe, North America or Japan.
+A few have even ended up in Europe, North America, Australia or Japan.

-Contrary to other villages of Taksindu VDC, Hewa is only inhabited by Sherpas.
+Unlike other villages of the former Taksindu VDC, Hewa is exclusively inhabited by Sherpas.
 This has helped its inhabitants to conserve and promote their Sherpa culture.
-In recent decades, Hewa is seen rapid changes.
+In recent decades, Hewa has seen rapid changes.
 In the mid 1970s, there had been only 22 houses in the village.
 But they had been homes of much bigger families.
 At that time, it had been normal that families had 10 or more children but the child mortality was also high.
 Today, most of the young families have only 2-3 children whose chance of survival is a lot better.

 Forty years ago, nobody thought about clean and running drinking water, toilets or electricity.
 Defecation was done in the open fields.
 Women and children fetched drinking water from the few springs within the village.
 All houses had open fireplaces where firewood was used for cooking.
 Children often got heavy burns or even died when they fell into these fires.
 The required wood was collected from the surrounding forests that got decimated over the years.
 There were no window panes and the small window cases were sealed up with paper or wood.
 The roofs of the houses were generally covered with timber shingles that often became leaky and had to be replaced.
 There were no chimneys so that the houses were filled with smoke what led to respiratory ailments.